 Baby diapers can leak for all sorts of reasons -- the size, the brand, or how you put them on.
 Some common causes of leaks and how to prevent them:

-- If your baby is 2 weeks old or younger, he probably still has his umbilical cord stump, which diapers don’t lie over smoothly.
+- If your baby is 2 weeks old or younger, they probably still have their umbilical cord stump, which diapers don’t lie over smoothly.
 Be sure that when you put a diaper on, it fits snuggly below the stump.

 - The diaper may be too big or too small.
 Try going up a size -- or down, if the diaper is too loose.